 We used miniaturised spectrometers to estimate 29 soil physical, chemical, and biological soil properties.
-Amongst these, soil organic carbon, K, P, pH, EC, B, Cu, Zn, Mn, Fe, Ca, Mg, Na, Al, sand, silt, clay, soil respiration (CO2), available N (ammonium and nitrate) and BD are tier 1 soil health indicators in routine soil testing programs (Karlen et al., 2019; Bünemann et al., 2018).
+Amongst these, soil organic carbon, K, P, pH, EC, B, Cu, Zn, Mn, Fe, Ca, Mg, Na, Al, sand, silt, clay, soil respiration ( $CO_2$ ), available N (ammonium and nitrate), and BD are tier 1 soil health indicators in routine soil testing programs (Karlen et al., 2019; Bünemann et al., 2018).
 Although less commonly included in soil health assessment frameworks, microbial community composition is an under-utilised yet valuable metric for soil health assessment (Fierer et al., 2021).
 Changes in soil microbial communities are associated with processes that are important for soil health, such as changes in P availability (Hermans et al., 2017), soil pH (Delgado-Baquerizo et al., 2018), labile organic carbon pools (Ramírez et al., 2020), and soil moisture levels (Isobe et al., 2020).
 Our aim was not to derive detailed interpretations of the soil health indicators or an overall soil health index or score.
 Instead, we tested 29 soil properties commonly used as key indicators of soil health and used the spectra from a range of miniaturised and portable spectrometers to model them.
 The spectroscopic models accurately estimated 24 out of 29 soil properties (Table 5).
 Therefore, the spectra from the miniaturised spectrometers can accurately estimate soil properties that are key indicators of soil health.
 These estimates can could then inform the assessment and diagnosis of soil health.
 These findings suggest using miniaturised spectrometers to develop a cost-effective soil health diagnostic capacity for mine site soil rehabilitation.
-In a future study, we might investigate the derivation of soil health index based on the spectra or the predicted soil properties.
+In a future study, we might investigate the derivation of a soil health index based on the spectra or the estimated soil properties.

-Some soil properties (bacterial richness and diversity, P, and Zn and ammonium-N) could not be well estimated with any of the spectrometers or combinations (Fig. 5).
+Some soil properties (bacterial richness and diversity, P, Zn, and ammonium nitrogen) could not be estimated well with any of the spectrometers or combinations (Fig. 5).
 Therefore, it might be necessary to investigate other methods to measure them.
-Although we could estimate 24 soil properties with moderate or higher accuracy ($\rho_c \ge 0.65$), the estimates are outcomes from empirical models, which possess error ((Table 5).
-However, the advantage of the spectroscopic method, compared to the more accurate conventional analytical measurements, is that spectroscopy is rapid and cost effective (Li et al., 2022), allowing an order of magnitude more (spatial and temporal) measurements, which on the whole might serve to better assess and monitor soil health.
+Although we could estimate 24 soil properties with moderate or greater accuracy ( $\rho_c \ge 0.65$ ), the estimates are outcomes from empirical models that possess error (Table 5).
+However, the advantage of the spectroscopic method, compared to the more accurate conventional analytical measurements, is that spectroscopy is rapid and cost-effective (Li et al., 2022), allowing for many more (spatial and temporal) measurements, which on the whole might serve to better assess and monitor soil health.
 Another advantage of spectroscopy is that a single spectrum can be used to estimate many soil properties.
-These make soil spectroscopy well suited for increasingly large-scale soil rehabilitation where large volumes of observation data are needed but overly expensive and time-consuming to obtain via conventional soil analysis.
+These make soil spectroscopy well suited for large-scale soil rehabilitation where many data are needed but are too expensive and time-consuming to obtain using conventional soil analysis.

-The accuracy of the estimates of electrical conductivity and most of the soil chemical properties from the A350-830 spectrometer was markedly poorer than the NIR spectrometers (Fig. 5), indicating that the 350-830 nm range does not hold sufficient chemical information to produce suitable models for estimating those soil properties.
-The poor repeatability of the A350-830 spectrometer's measurements in the 350-500 nm range (Fig. 3) also affected the precision of the spectrometer combinations (reduced Repeatability score of the combinations in Table 4).
-With a more repeatable visible spectrometer, the spectrometer performance score, e, of the combined spectrometers would improve.
+The accuracy of the estimates of electrical conductivity and most of the soil chemical properties from the $A{350-830}$ spectrometer was markedly poorer than the NIR spectrometers (Fig. 5), indicating that the 350-830 nm range does not hold sufficient chemical information to produce suitable models for estimating those soil properties.
+The poor repeatability of the $A{350-830}$ spectrometer's measurements in the 350-500 nm range (Fig. 3) also affected the precision of the spectrometer combinations (reduced repeatability of the combinations in Table 4).
+With a more repeatable visible spectrometer, the spectrometer performance of the combined spectrometers would improve.

-4.3 Soil assessments with miniaturised spectrometers
+4.3 Soil assessment with the miniaturised spectrometers